yannick-burkard/greyHeronRecognition/README.md

 - subdirectory `logs/checkpoints` with model weights and metrics for the best (maximum F1-score) and last model saved under `best_model_weightsAndMetrics_time_stamp.pth` and `last_model_weightsAndMetrics_time_stamp.pth`, respectively
 - subdirectory `logs/metrics` containing baseline and and model metrics of all epochs saved under `model_metrics_baseline_time_stamp.pth` and `model_metrics_allEps_time_stamp.pth`, respectively

-For model evaluation, run script evaluate_job.sh, which runs the script evaluate.py.
+For model evaluation, run script `evaluate_job.sh`, which executes the script `evaluate.py`.
 Arguments are directly specified in script `evaluate.py` with a dictionary containing specifying the following configurations:
 - `’parent_dir’`: parent directory (e.g. `’/cluster/project/eawag/p05001/repos/greyHeronRecognition/'`)
 - `’time_stamp’`: time stamp of training job originally
 - `’num_classes’`: number of classes (for our purposes this is fixed to 2)